The Hunter Valley’s wackiest music venue brings the tunes to Denman

-Owner of Qirkz and Camelot in Marrickville, Sydney, Hallis’ venues have hosted countless Australian and international musicians of exceptional calibre.
+Owner of Qirkz and Camelot in Marrickville, Sydney, Yaron Hallis’ venues have hosted countless Australian and international musicians of exceptional calibre.
 Noticing a distinct lack of similar venues in the Hunter Valley, the art collector, musician and venue manager, took it upon himself to establish a sibling venue in Abermain, in the historic Hotel Denman.

 Yaron Hallis at Hotel Denman